 Saint John, US Virgin Islands, A Quiet, Natural Beauty

 The tiny island of St. John in the U.S. Virgin Islands is one of the most unique places to visit in the Caribbean.
 Two-thirds of the island consists of Virgin Islands National Park.
 Which means much of the island stays lush and untouched, including the top beaches.

 St. John is not nearly as commercialized as other Caribbean islands and allows for an unforgettable getaway in pristine surroundings.
 This is helped by the fact that St. John does not have an airport or allow cruise ships to dock.
 The island does get busy during peak times, but it’s never completely mobbed by tourists.

 The biggest highlight on St. John are its pristine white sand beaches lining the north shore.
 Every beach offers something different when it comes to size, popularity and convenience, and there is something for everyone.
 One of the most popular is Honeymoon Beach for its length, ultra-clear calm waters, and full-service amenities.

-Two more truly unique characteristics of St. John are its Danish planation ruins and amazing snorkeling.
+Two more truly unique characteristics of St. John are its Danish plantation ruins and amazing snorkeling.
 St. John also has upwards of twenty hiking trails.
 And many of them, like Peace Hill and Reef Bay, will take you past these historic stone structures.

 Finally, snorkeling is huge on St. John thanks to the Coral Reef National Monument that surrounds the island.
 You’ll see snorkelers at every beach, but particularly at Trunk Bay, Waterlemon Cay, and in Hurricane Hole.